anderkve/FYS3150/book/using_git/dealing_with_merge_conflicts.md

-# Dealing With Merge Conflicts
+# Dealing with merge conflicts

 In most cases, git **auto-merges** when local branches are merged with `git merge`.
 The same applies when you pull from the `remote` to your local branch.